Interstate 76 (Eastern)

-The eastern end of Interstate 76 ties in with Interstate 295 and the North South Freeway (New Jersey 42) at the boroughs of Bellmawr and Mt.
+The eastern end of Interstate 76 ties in with I-295 and the North South Freeway (NJ Route 42) at the boroughs of Bellmawr and Mt.
 Ephraim.
-The substandard interchange at the junction uses substandard ramps for the I-295 mainline movements and involves weaving traffic patterns where I-76 and I-295 run side by side.
+The interchange at the junction includes substandard ramps for the I-295 mainline movements and involves weaving traffic patterns where I-76 and I-295 run side by side.
 The I-295/I-76/Route 42 Direct Connection addresses deficiencies with ramp geometry, weaving traffic and safety concerns at the interchange.
 With an estimated cost of $900 million, the four-contract project commenced in March 2013 on initial construction (Contract 1) along I-76 to the north and I-295 as it ties into the North South Freeway from the west.

-Contract 1 work wrapped up in fall 2016.
-Construction on Contract 2, which replaces the ramp from I-76 east to I-295 east, started in summer 2014.
-Running through fall of 2017, the second phase also rebuilds the exit ramp from I-295 south to I-76 north.
+Contract 1 work wrapped up in Fall 2016.
+Construction on Contract 2, which replaced the ramp from I-76 east to I-295 east, started in Summer 2014 and was completed in Fall of 2017.
+The second phase also rebuilt the exit ramp from I-295 south to I-76 north.

-Beginning in winter of 2016, Contract 3 shifts the southbound mainline of I-295 away from a 35 mile per hour ramp onto a new alignment spanning Interstate 76.
-Contract 4 follows from 2020 to 2023 to complete the elevated roadway for I-295 and the final reconstruction of the North South Freeway.
+Beginning in Winter of 2016, Contract 3 shifts the southbound mainline of I-295 away from a 35 mile per hour ramp onto a new alignment spanning Interstate 76.
+Contract 4 follows from Spring 2020 to Winter 2023 to complete the elevated roadway for I-295 and the final reconstruction of the North South Freeway.